-Thacher Schmid is a freelance journalist/writer and musician whose life is a tale of two cities: Portland, Ore. and Milwaukee, Wis.
+Hi!
+My name is Thacher Schmid.
+I’m a freelance journalist and musician whose life is a tale of two cities: Portland and Milwaukee.

 Here are All The Things I’ve Never Been:

 • Never been a hoodlum or a tramp, but I’ve hopped a few freight trains outta Old Milwaukee, including to St. Paul to see a dying uncle.